BigBigOcean/Jide_demo/README.md

-# Jide_demo
+# Just some demos
-just for learning JAVA
+for learning JAVA